Treeniks/Vinimum/README.md

 { "keys": ["ä"], "command": "vnm_feed_input", "args": {"key": "ä"}, "context": [{"key": "vnm.command_mode"}] },
 ```
 and replace `ä` with the character in question.

+## Known issues
+- Using the `a` command on an empty line will cause the cursor to jump to the next line.